aws-powertools/powertools-lambda-java/docs/utilities/sqs_batch.md

 description: Utility
 ---

+!!! warning
-!!! warn "The SQS batch module is now deprecated and will be removed in v2.
-Use the [batch module](batch.md)."
+    The SQS batch module is now deprecated and will be removed in v2 of the library.
+Use the [batch module](batch.md), and check out **[migrating to the batch library](#migrating-to-the-batch-library)** for migration instructions.

 The SQS batch processing utility provides a way to handle partial failures when processing batches of messages from SQS.
 The utility handles batch processing for both